megxhan/meghan-project/README.md

 # ICJ Project by Meghan

-A class project by Meghan Nguyen for ICJ.
+A band website created by Meghan Nguyen for ICJ.

 Features: